The Transfer Pricing Law Review: Luxembourg

 Broader taxation issues

-Luxembourg has not enacted any diverted profit tax.
+Luxembourg has not enacted any diverted profit tax, and has not announced any plans to introduce a digital sales tax.

 Luxembourg tax treaties generally follow Article 25 of the OECD Model Tax Convention, which provides for a mutual agreement procedure.
 In cases where none of the contracting states provide for unilateral relief, they shall endeavour to reach a mutual agreement, even though, practically speaking, there is no obligation to reach such an agreement.